 Show All Answers

+The Historic Resource Survey does not affect property taxes because it does not create a historic district or change a local property's designation.
 Recent studies in South Carolina found that local historic district status increases property values.

-Visit http://shpo.sc.gov/pubs/Documents/hdgoodforpocketbook.pdf to learn more.
+The Historic Resource Survey does not affect an owner's ability to make modifications to their property.
 Owners of properties located in the City’s existing historic preservation overlay districts must adhere to certain guidelines and follow a process when considering changes to their property.
-Visit http://www.greenvillesc.gov/documentcenter/view/176 to view the guidelines.
+View the guidelines.

 Skate sleds are available to rent free of charge during any public skating session, but reservations are required (sled fitting and instructions provided).
 To request a sled contact Kristen Caldwell at email@example.com or 864-455-2627.

 No, our skate scooters are available on a first come, first serve basis and are for children 12 and younger.